Overview - The Four DBT Skills - Target Population

 Interpersonal Effectiveness is the skill set which provides clients with the understanding and skills to function more effectively in their interpersonal relationships.
 These skills help clients get their needs met more often within relationships.

-Mindfulness is the skill set which helps clients decrease confusion about the self and increase the capacity to focus attention and awareness.
+Mindfulness is the skill set which helps clients decrease confusion about the self and increase the capacity to focus attention and awareness in the present moment.

 Distress Tolerance skills are crisis skills.
-Clients learn how to tolerate painful emotions without giving in to behavioral urges which cause self-harm.
+Clients learn how to tolerate painful emotions without giving in to behavioral urges which cause self- harm or create longer term negative consequences.